tru0067/GTFO-VanillaReloaded/README.md

 ### Burst Cannon

-*Upon its initial reintroduction to the game, the Burst Cannon was clearly unbalanced, since then, it received three nerfs - to its damage, its ammo efficiency and its recoil - and has since been slightly underperforming.
-We decided to revert its damage nerf, meaning that Burst Cannon will return to being an incredibly potent weapon, but will now have clear downsides in both its ammo economy and its handling.*
+*Upon its initial reintroduction to the game, the Burst Cannon was clearly unbalanced, since then, it has received two nerfs - to its ammo efficiency and its recoil - and one buff - to its damage.
+We have decided to revert its damage buff and slightly tone down the increased recoil.
+With these changes, Burst Cannon will continue to be an incredibly potent weapon, while keeping clear downsides in both its ammo economy and its handling, as well as returning to requiring substantial follow-up for efficient kills on giants.*

--   Damage: 19.0 -> 20.01
+-   Damage: 22.0 -> 20.01
+-   TODO: Reduced recoil

 ### HEL Gun

 *The HEL Gun is an extremely versatile weapon, being one of the best wave-clear options while also having a strong match up into larger enemies.
-We've swapped its damage with that of Revolver in order to slightly reduce its impact into larger enemy variants, while maintaining its power into smaller enemies.*
+We've swapped its damage with that of Revolver in order to slightly reduce its impact into larger enemy variants, while maintaining its power into smaller enemies.
+Additionally, we've reverted some of the changes to its charge time to hopefully improve the responsiveness of the weapon.*

 -   Damage: 16.25 -> 14.21
+-   Charge time: 0.3 -> 0.15

 ### High Caliber Pistol